STAIRlab/opensees-gallery/content/en/examples/Example5/index.md

 {{% /tab %}}
 {{< /tabs >}}

+Beams are modeled using a *mixed* finite element formulation which accurately accounts for inelasticity (see [this](../example3/) example).
-Beam cross sections are constructed as developed in [this](../example2) example to account for material nonlinearities.
+Inelastic cross sections are constructed as developed in [this](../example2) example to account for material nonlinearities.

 Rigid diaphragm multi-point constraints are defined with the [`rigidDiaphragm`](https://opensees.github.io/OpenSeesDocumentation/user/manual/model/mp_constraint/rigidDiaphragm.html) method to enforce the rigid in-plane stiffness assumption for the